Bud Carson: Georgia Tech

-After his discharge from the Marines, he went into coaching, working at Georgia Tech under head coach Bobby Dodd.
-Carson took over as head coach in 1967.
-Under Carson, the Yellow Jackets endured three straight 4–6 seasons before going 9–3 and winning the Sun Bowl in 1970.
-In 1971, Tech finished 6–6 after a Peach Bowl loss.
-His dismissal as Head Coach of the Yellow Jackets by James E. Boyd was reported in the Atlanta Constitution under the headline "Bitter Bud Carson Is Ousted at Tech".
+In 1966, he became defensive coordinator at Georgia Tech under head coach Bobby Dodd, who was in his last year.
+Carson took over as head coach in 1967, coaching the team through 1971.
+Under Carson, the Yellow Jackets endured three straight 4–6 seasons before going 9–3 and winning the Sun Bowl over Texas Tech 17–9 in 1970, and setting a school record for total offense.
+In 1971, Tech finished 6–6 after a Peach Bowl loss, and Carson became the object of severe criticism by some, who wanted him fired.
+His more strict style as head coach contrasted with the popular Dodd's head coaching.
+His dismissal as the Yellow Jackets' head coach by James E. Boyd was reported in the Atlanta Constitution under the headline "Bitter Bud Carson Is Ousted at Tech".

-In 1970 the GT Band began playing the Budweiser tune after the end of the 3rd quarter.
+In 1970, the GT Band began playing the Budweiser tune after the end of the 3rd quarter.
 In tribute to the then head coach the words were actually sung as, "When you say Bud Carson, you've said it all!"

-NFL
+It was at Georgia Tech that Carson began developing the Cover 2 defense.

+Pittsburgh Steelers

-Pittsburgh Steelers head coach Chuck Noll hired Carson as defensive backs coach in 1972.
+Pittsburgh Steelers future Pro Football Hall of Fame and member of the NFL 100th Anniversary Team head coach Chuck Noll hired Carson as defensive backs coach in 1972.
 He was elevated to defensive coordinator in 1973.
 Under Carson, the "Steel Curtain" developed as one of the best defenses in National Football League history.
-In Pittsburgh's Super Bowl seasons of 1974 and 1975, this unit, led by Jack Lambert, Mel Blount, Jack Ham and Mean Joe Greene, gave up fewer points than any other American Football Conference team.
-In 1976, the "Steel Curtain" allowed fewer than 10 points per game.
+In Pittsburgh's Super Bowl seasons of 1974 and 1975, this unit, led by team captain Andy Russell, Jack Lambert, Mel Blount, Jack Ham and Mean Joe Greene, gave up fewer points than any other American Football Conference team.
+In 1976, the "Steel Curtain" allowed fewer than 10 points per game, including a nine game winning streak where the defense only allowed 28 points in total.
+The 1976 Steelers' defense is one of the top defenses in NFL history, one of two top-10 defenses Carson headed (along with the 1991 Philadelphia Eagles defense).

+Carson's defense combined an exceptionally strong front four with a complicated zone coverage defense known as the Cover 2.
+Russell said Carson had the defense doing things he had never heard of, "playing five or six different defenses before the ball was even snapped."
+Team owner Dan Rooney said Carson wanted fast and athletic players who could get upfield and rush the passer, rather than bigger players who just jammed up offenses.